On day 113 of my 366-day self-care challenge, I settled on staying in as my act of self-care.

 Quite honestly, sometimes going out just requires more energy, even when staying in means there will be cooking and cleaning involved.
-It’s easier to relax and unwind in the comfort of my own home.
+For me, it’s easier to relax and unwind at home.

-I was just talking with someone earlier this week about how difficult it can be to set boundaries around our free time.
-There are opportunities to go and do everywhere, and it’s easy to get sucked into over-going and over-doing if you aren’t careful.
+I was just talking with someone earlier this week about how difficult it can sometimes be to set boundaries around our free time.
+There are opportunities to go and do everywhere you turn, and it’s easy to get sucked into over-committing if you aren’t careful.

 When you’re exhausted and don’t feel like going out, staying in can be a form of self-care.
 Listen to your body and give it what it needs.